Margaret8318/Better-bars/README.md

 # Better-bars
-This app Helps bar-owners manage their bars better
+This app Helps bar-owners manage their bars better....

+This is a new demo branch